alexrobomind/fusionsc/README.md

 // Read an object of type T from the stream
 // The object must be a POD
-// This API is implemented in terms of read_buffer, unless the reader_stream has a
+// This API is implemented in terms of read_partial_buffer, unless the reader_stream has a
 // read method on it (in which case that method is used)
 // If the end of stream is reached before sizeof(T) bytes could be read, this method
 // throws unexpected_end_of_stream